mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 - Onboarding tasks for Adam
 - Continue writing up strategy and org structure to discuss with team
 - Figure out new name for organization
-- Get an email abount a grant sent out

 ### Ongoing
 I'm keeping an eye on these things: